yedpodtrzitko/godot-docs/classes/class_hingejoint3d.rst

 **Inherits:** :ref:`Joint3D<class_Joint3D>` **<** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-A hinge between two 3D PhysicsBodies.
+A physics joint that restricts the rotation of a 3D physics body around an axis relative to another physics body.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-A HingeJoint3D normally uses the Z axis of body A as the hinge axis, another axis can be specified when adding it manually though.
-See also :ref:`Generic6DOFJoint3D<class_Generic6DOFJoint3D>`.
+A physics joint that restricts the rotation of a 3D physics body around an axis relative to another physics body.
+For example, Body A can be a :ref:`StaticBody3D<class_StaticBody3D>` representing a door hinge that a :ref:`RigidBody3D<class_RigidBody3D>` rotates around.

 .. rst-class:: classref-reftable-group